talkohavy/guides/docs/programming/databases/mongodb.md

 **In the next section we'll be testing the connection** to our server, stay tunned.

+---

+## 2. Test Server Connectivity

-Meanwhile, you can check the mongo server's logs using:
+Before using the CLI tool, check to see that the mongo server's logs are ok:

 ```bash
 docker logs mongo